What is an Azure Machine Learning workspace?

 The workspace is the top-level resource for Azure Machine Learning, providing a centralized place to work with all the artifacts you create when you use Azure Machine Learning.
 The workspace keeps a history of all training runs, including logs, metrics, output, and a snapshot of your scripts.
 You use this information to determine which training run produces the best model.

 Once you have a model you like, you register it with the workspace.
 You then use the registered model and scoring scripts to deploy to Azure Container Instances, Azure Kubernetes Service, or to a field-programmable gate array (FPGA) as a REST-based HTTP endpoint.
-You can also deploy the model to an Azure IoT Edge device as a module.

 A taxonomy of the workspace is illustrated in the following diagram:

 The diagram shows the following components of a workspace:

 A workspace can contain Azure Machine Learning compute instances, cloud resources configured with the Python environment necessary to run Azure Machine Learning.